Bayesian Structure Learning in Sparse Gaussian Graphical Models: Statistical performance

 Table \ref{table: time-alpha} reports the average running time and acceptance probability ($\alpha$) with their standard errors in parentheses across all 7 graphs with their 50 replications.
 It shows that our method compared to the Lenkoski approach is slower.
 The reason is that our method scans through all possible edges for calculating the birth/death rates, which is computationally expensive.
-On the other hand, in the Lenkoski algorithm, new graph is selected by randomly choosing one edge which is computationally fast but not efficient.
-The table shows that the acceptance probability ($\alpha$) for both WL and Lenkoski is small specially for WL approach.
-Note the $\alpha$ here is the probability that the algorithm moves to a new graphical model and it does not related to double Metropolis-Hastings algorithm.
-The $\alpha$ in WL approach is extremity small and it should be cause of the approximation which have been used for the ratio of prior normalizing constants.
-As \cite{murray2012mcmc} pointed out this kinds of algorithms can suffer a high rejection rates.
+On the other hand, in the Lenkoski algorithm, a new graph is selected by randomly choosing one edge which is computationally fast but not efficient.
+The table shows that the acceptance probability ($\alpha$) for both WL and Lenkoski is small especially for the WL approach.
+Note the $\alpha$ here is the probability that the algorithm moves to a new graphical model and it is not related to the double Metropolis-Hastings algorithm.
+The $\alpha$ in the WL approach is extremely small and it should be the cause of the approximation which has been used for the ratio of prior normalizing constants.
+As \citet{murray2012mcmc} pointed out these kinds of algorithms can suffer high rejection rates.
 For the Lenkoski approach the $\alpha$ is relatively small, but compared with the WL method is much better.
-As in the Lenkoski approach, new graph is proposed by randomly choosing one edge, is yielded a relatively small acceptance probability.
+As in the Lenkoski approach, a new graph is proposed by randomly choosing one edge, yielding a relatively small acceptance probability.